yamat47/slack-notifiee/README.md

 # Enable this gem before using slack-notifier.
 SlackNotifiee.enable

 # Send a notification.
-(Accutually, all notifications are not sent to slack but stored local file.)
+(Accutually, all notifications are not sent to slack but stored as local file.)
 notifier = Slack::Notifier.new('https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX')
 notifier.ping 'Hello, world!'